Ludwig South-North Railway: Northern section – Hof to Nuremberg

 The privately owned Saxony-Bavaria Railway Company, in which the governments of Saxony and Saxe-Altenburg held a minority stake, started work on the Saxon end of the railway line in 1841.

 In Bavaria, following the establishment in 1841 of the Nuremberg-based Royal Railway Building Commission, work began on ground preparation in 1842, but due to topographical challenges of the kind familiar to later generations of railway builders, serious construction began only in 1843.
 Sometimes-conflicting objectives included the avoidance of over-steep sections while nonetheless connecting as many towns and cities as possible with the railway.
-Nevertheless, on the slopes of the Fichtelgebirge (Hills) between Neuenmarkt and Wirsberg, the route incorporates a stretch with an average gradient of 23‰.
+Nevertheless, on the slopes of the Fichtel Mountains between Neuenmarkt and Wirsberg, the route incorporates a stretch with an average gradient of 23‰.

 The first stretch of line, between Nuremberg and Bamberg, was opened to passengers in October 1844.
 The full 203 kilometers of the northern section were opened in five successive stages, the fifth, between Hof and the frontier with Saxony, opening in November 1848.
 A celebration of the opening of the first sections of the line took place at Nuremberg on 25 August 1848, which was the king's birthday, by when the line already extended north as far as Neuenmarkt.

 Although the Bavarian part of the project had overshot the agreed six-year time line, it was still ready ahead of the Saxon part, full opening of which was delayed by topographical challenges until 1851.

 To the north of Nuremberg, at Erlangen where the line ran parallel to the Ludwigs canal (the Rhine-Main-Danube canal of that time), the railway incorporated the 306-meter-long Burgberg tunnel, Bavaria's oldest railway tunnel.

 From 1852 there was a connection at Bamberg with the new Ludwig's Western Railway towards Würzburg, Aschaffenburg and, by 1854, the Hessean frontier at Kahl.

 After the unification of Germany in 1870, Hof ceased to be a frontier town and the line became a significant component of the national rail network.
 Between 1862 and 1892, the opportunity was taken to install a second track, for which space had already been allowed at the time of the original construction: by 1939 electrification had been completed from Nuremberg as far as Bamberg.
 In 1945, however, following the Second World War, Germany was partitioned, with Bavaria in the US occupation zone (which subsequently became part of West Germany and Saxony in the Soviet occupation zone (which subsequently became East Germany).
 The line lost importance.
 In the 1960s, over a ten-kilometer section between Marktschorgast and Stammbach, the second track was removed since the level of traffic had become too low to justify maintenance of a parallel track over this mountain section.

 The railway's decline was reversed with the unification of the two post-war German states: since 1990 the line has recovered much of its former importance.
-The route of the northern section of the Ludwig South-North railway has changed little since 1848.
+The route of the northern section of the Ludwig South–north railway has changed little since 1848.